corndao/aave-data-service/README.md

 # Data Service for Spark Protocol BOS Component

 This service aggregates data from Spark Protocol across multiple chains, providing a crucial link between Spark Lend and applications that wish to utilize its data.
-[Spark Lend](https://github.com/marsfoundation/sparklend), based on the Aave v3 codebase, is currently live on Gnosis and Ethereum.
+[Spark Lend](https://github.com/marsfoundation/sparklend) is a lending market based on the Aave v3 codebase, that is currently live on Gnosis and Ethereum.

+This Data Service was initially developed to be used in conjugation with [Spark Nexus](https://github.com/Deepcryptodive/spark-nexus), but it can also be run stand-alone.

 ## Features